Find Grad Schools

 12 Yearly Graduations

 The 3rd most popular school in the country for computational science majors who are seeking their graduate certificate is Stony Brook University.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
 During the most recent year for which we have data, 12 people received their graduate certificate in computational science from SUNY Stony Brook.
-Of these students, 32% were women and 5% were members of underrepresented racial-ethnic groups.
+About 11% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #4